‘Deadliest Catch’ star pleads not guilty in Uber incident

-The 51-year-old "Deadliest Catch" star entered the pleas in Seattle Municipal Court on Saturday to charges of assault and property destruction.
-He's been accused of spitting on the driver and denting the car after learning he couldn't pay cash for his family's ride home.
+The Seattle Times reports that the 51-year-old “Deadliest Catch” star entered the pleas in Seattle Municipal Court on Saturday to charges of assault and property destruction.
+He’s been accused of spitting on the driver and denting the car after learning he couldn’t pay cash for his family’s ride home.

 Hansen had been celebrating Norway’s Constitution Day in Seattle’s historically Scandinavian neighborhood, Ballard, before the incident.

-The Seattle Times reports that as he left the court hearing, Hansen said he feels terrible and embarrassed about what happened.
+As he left the court hearing, Hansen said h feels terrible and embarrassed about what happened.

 Magistrate Park Eng ordered him to abstain from alcohol and drugs.